 How do I pay my nanny?

 The mode of payment isn’t necessarily as important as tracking your nanny’s gross wages, taxes withheld (federal, state, Medicare, Social Security, etc.).
 For example, paying them by physical check or even Venmo is fine.
 I would highly recommend using a software such as NannyPay or HomePay.
-This will make it much easier for you to track and report quarterly wages to the state, generate a year-end W-2 for your nanny, or provide them with paystubs.
+This will make it much easier for you to track and report quarterly wages to the state, generate a year-end W-2 for your nanny, or provide them with pay stubs.
+If you use a desktop version of payroll software (that’s correct, there are still desktop software options in 2021.
+Not everything is in the cloud!), be sure to back up your files frequently on an external hard drive.
+It would be a huge hassle to re-create your nanny’s wages and withheld amounts if your computer crashes.

 What else should I be on the lookout for?

 Review options through your employer’s benefits package that might give you a tax break.
 I’m specifically thinking of a Dependent Care FSA.
-Most families that hire a nanny will pay their nanny more than $5,000 (the maximum a married filing jointly couple can contribute to a Dependent Care FSA in 2020) in a given year, you might as well take full advantage of using an FSA so you can pay a portion of child care expenses income tax free.
-Work with your accountant to see what other tax breaks might be available to you, such as the Child or Dependent Care Tax Credit.
+Most families that hire a nanny will pay their nanny more than $5,000 (the maximum a married filing jointly couple can contribute to a Dependent Care FSA in 2021) in a given year, you might as well take full advantage of using an FSA so you can pay a portion of child care expenses income tax free.
+Work with your accountant (or Walkner Condon Tax Services) to see what other tax breaks might be available to you, such as the Child or Dependent Care Tax Credit.